michaelnordmeyer/jekyll-theme-nix/README.md

 Make sure that this is the only `remote_theme:` in `_config.yml`, and that there are no other `theme:`.

 Finally, add `jekyll-remote-theme` to your plugin section in `_config.yml` as well.

+## Feed.xml and Sitemap.xml

+Both are included in the theme and don't need dependencies to `jekyll-feed` or `jekyll-sitemap`.
+For a standard Jekyll installation, they work out-of-the-box.

+If hosted with the Github pages plugin, those plugins are already included and will automatically be used instead.
+To overwrite this, both files have to be copied manually from the theme's repository root to the site's repository root.